NCAR/wrf_hydro_model_tools/parameters/create_wrfinput/README.txt

 README_create_WRFinput.txt

 Purpose: create_Wrfinput.R is an R script developed for the purpose of creating wrfinput files for
          the WRF-Hydro model.
-This allows users to avoid running the WRF program real.exe.
+The script produces fields of spatially uniform initial model states of soil moisture, soil temperature, soil liquid water content and skin temperature among a few other variables necessary for model cold-start initialization.
+This script allows users to avoid running the WRF program real.exe.

 Authors: NCAR WRF-Hydro team